mutagen-io/mutagen/README.md

   that snapshot transfer time doesn't scale linearly with directory size.
 - Mutagen is robust to connection drop-outs.
 It will attempt to reconnect automatically to endpoints and will resume synchronization safely.
 It will also resume staging files where it left off.
+In the mean time, your local copy of a synchronization root continues to exist on the filesystem for you to edit like any other files.
 - Mutagen identifies changes to file contents rather than just modification times.
 - On systems that support recursive file monitoring (Windows and macOS), Mutagen